01 of 06

 Rosemary Infused Vodka and Tonic

-There are many herbal cocktail recipes out there but here is one of my favorites:
+There are many herbal cocktail recipes out there, but this one is a favorite:

 - 1 tbsp fresh lemon juice